Investigations, decisions, notification and follow up for the school suspension process.

 - the residential and social circumstances of the student, including whether the student is Aboriginal or Torres Strait Islander or culturally and linguistically diverse background or is in out of home care

-Before implementing a suspension the principal must ensure the following:
+Before proceeding a suspension the principal must ensure the following:

 - that the student has had the opportunity to be heard